danhetrick/shabti/README.md

                   |     |             |     |
                 ---  Usage            |     -------
 Command trigger-|    information      |           |
-                                 Minimum number   Command function
+                                   Number        Command function
                                    of required
                                    arguments
 ```

 This adds a command to the command list.
 The parameters to `.add` are:

 * **Command trigger**.
 The text that will tell the bot you want to execute a command.
 This will be the first word in any message sent to the bot.
 * **Usage information**.
 If a user triggers a command, but doesn't provide enough arguments to actually execute it, this text will be sent to the user.
-* **Minimum number of required arguments**.
+* **Number of required arguments**.
 Commands don't have to require arguments (set this value to "0"), but can require any number of them.
-Set this to the minimum number of arguments that your command requires; you can ignore any extra arguments (if you want to).
+Set this to the number of arguments that your command requires; usage text will be sent to the caller if they call the command with the wrong number of arguments.
 * **Command function**.
 This is the name of the Javascript function that powers your command.
 Three parameters will be passed to it: an array followed by two strings.
 The array will contain any arguments passed to your command, the first string will contain the nick of the user that triggered the command, and the second will contain the channel the command was triggered in.

 `CommandList`'s other methods are: